Eutropios/WarMAC/docs/source/installation.rst

    warmac --version

-|  Once you've installed WarMAC, check out :ref:`using_warmac` for how to use
+|  Once you've installed WarMAC, check out :doc:`Usage </cli/index>` for how to
-   WarMAC.
+   use WarMAC.

 **************
  Using Poetry